New Course Highlight!

 Prereq: 3450 or 3450H, GPA of 2.50 or above, Soph, Jr, or Sr standing, and permission of department.
 Repeatable to a maximum of 12 cr hrs or 4 completions.
 This course is graded S/U.

-SPANISH 5202 Spanish in the Health Professions II
+SPANISH 5201 - Spanish in the Health Professions

-We know that patients and clients who receive culturally responsive treatment and services have greater satisfaction, greater trust (confianza) in their providers, and improved health outcomes.
-Students in this course will develop advanced linguistic and cultural skills that will allow them to use Spanish in health interactions, considering the sociocultural contexts of client encounters.
-Readings are interdisciplinary (e.g., health communication, linguistics, speech-language pathology, and multicultural psychology) and will include a combination of health podcasts, academic articles/chapters, graphic novels, and popular media.
-The second part of this course sequence will focus on developing counseling skills, motivational interviewing, collaborating with interpreters, and assessment and treatment of specific health conditions.
+We know that patients and clients who receive culturally responsive treatment and services have greater satisfaction, greater trust in their providers, and improved health outcomes.
+Students in this course will have the opportunity to develop advanced linguistic and cultural skills that will allow them to use Spanish in health interactions, considering the sociocultural contexts of client encounters.
+A special focus will be placed on culturally responsive counseling skills, including medical and motivational interviewing.
+Readings are interdisciplinary (e.g., nursing, speech-language pathology, medicine, multicultural psychology) and will include a combination of peer-reviewed research articles, podcast episodes, testimonios, and popular media.
+Specific skills to be developed include 1) responding appropriately to dialect and register variation and 2) discourse strategies for active listening, patient activation, and building a therapeutic alliance in Spanish.

 SPANISH 5689S Spanish in Ohio: An Experiential Course